sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

   1579 # typed: true
 ```

-It’s worth mentioning that even with `# typed: false` Sorbet will still find
+It's worth mentioning that even with `# typed: false` Sorbet will still find
 invalid constants such as misspelled class names.
 Only the small number of  `#
 typed: ignore` files are getting nothing from Sorbet.

 ### Editor integration

-We’ve built a beta integration with VS Code, which you can use in a desktop
+We've built a beta integration with VS Code, which you can use in a desktop
 browser[^mobile] at [sorbet.run].
 As we stabilize our editor integration we plan
 to roll it out to Stripe's engineering team and eventually open source it.
-Here’s a quick walkthrough of some of its features.
+Here's a quick walkthrough of some of its features.

 Error squiggles details behind the error on hover:

 ![Editor integration screenshot](/img/editor_error_squiggles.gif)

-Go to definition uses Sorbet’s type information and is more accurate than simply
+Go to definition uses Sorbet's type information and is more accurate than simply
 relying on strings:

 ![Editor integration screenshot](/img/editor_go_to_definition.gif)